 Whilst this is still relatively simple, there has been enough effort to hook the audience with a well-produced intro, communicate genuine value and leave the listener feeling like it was a worthwhile investment of time.

 When the quality and insights are particularly good, listeners will feel compelled to share it with others.
-Recommending a podcast, or indeed anything, is risky because if the recipient thinks it's bad, that reflects poorly on you.
+Recommending a podcast anything is risky, because if the recipient thinks it's bad, that reflects poorly on you.
 Conversely, if they really like it, they’ll think highly of you.

 Based on the originality of the insights and quality of the production I wouldn’t be surprised that WeAreNetflix listeners discover episodes through a recommendation.